Academic Integrity Policy

 - If there is any other instance of plagiarism found in the course that is not directly addressed in the above list, the instructor may use his/her discretion as it pertains to his/her program, within reason.

 Any student found by a faculty member to have committed academic dishonesty may be subject to the following sanctions.
 The disciplinary process in areas of academic dishonesty should be learning opportunities for the student to avoid repeated behavior.
 A faculty member may impose any of the Faculty Sanctions listed below.
-Faculty are expected to keep their supervisor informed of sanctions for academic dishonesty.
-The faculty member may recommend to the Associate Dean of Students penalties from the Student Code of Conduct Sanctions be imposed.
-The Associate Dean of Students keeps a record of Student Code of Conduct violations, and if a student has repeated offenses, the Associate Dean of Students may recommend additional actions and penalties.
+Faculty are expected to keep their supervisor informed of sanctions for academic dishonesty and will provide documentation to the Dean of Students.
+The faculty member may recommend to the Dean of Students penalties from the Student Code of Conduct Sanctions be imposed.
+The Dean of Students keeps a record of Student Code of Conduct violations, and if a student has repeated offenses, the Dean of Students may recommend additional actions and penalties.
 The maximum penalty is expulsion from the College.

 Faculty Sanctions – A faculty member may impose any of the below sanctions based on the severity of the offense.